RolandWarburton/knowledge/Linux/SSH.md

 ## Display a cool banner when logging in with SSH

-Modify */etc/issue.net* and write a cool message in there. then make sure banners are enabled.
+Modify */etc/issue.net* and write a cool message in there.
+Then make sure banners are enabled.

 ```none
 #/etc/ssh/sshd_config